apache/flink-cdc/docs/content/quickstart/mysql-postgres-tutorial.md

    Then we can visit [http://localhost:8081/](http://localhost:8081/) to see if Flink is running normally, and the web page looks like:

    ![Flink UI](/_static/fig/mysql-postgress-tutorial/flink-ui.png "Flink UI")

-   Don’t forget to run the following command to stop the Flink cluster after finishing the tutorial:
-    ```shell
-    ./bin/stop-cluster.sh
-    ```

 3. Use the following command to start a Flink SQL CLI:
     ```shell